-The first step to mesh any domain of \mathbb{R}^2 or \mathbb{R}^3 is to generate a mesh of the domain boundary.
-In this chapter, since only the 2D case is considered, the relevant function is nag_mesh2d_bound (d06bac).
-This function meshes with segments a boundary of a closed connected polygonal domain of \mathbb{R}^2 , given a set of characteristic points and characteristic lines which define the shape of the frontier.
+The first step to mesh any domain of $\mathbb{R}^2$ or $\mathbb{R}^3$ is to generate a mesh of the domain boundary.
+In this chapter, since only the 2D case is considered, the relevant routine is D06BAF.
+This routine meshes with segments a boundary of a closed connected polygonal domain of $\mathbb{R}^2$ , given a set of characteristic points and characteristic lines which define the shape of the frontier.
 The boundary has to be partitioned into geometrically simple lines.
 Each line segment may be a straight line, a curve defined by an equation of the type f(x,y)=0, or simply a polygonal curve, delimited by characteristic points (end points of the lines).
 Then, you can assemble those lines into connected components of the domain boundary.